nijel8/android_device_xiaomi_nitrogen-twrp/README.md

 To compile

-. build/envsetup.sh && lunch omni_nitrogen-eng && make -j8 recoveryimage
+. build/envsetup.sh && lunch lineage_nitrogen-eng && make -j8 recoveryimage

 The Mi Max 3 (codenamed _"nitrogen"_) is a high-end mid-range Phablet from Xiaomi.